-The problem at hand should decide what relax rate r to use.
+In the absence of an adaptive relax rate, the problem at hand should decide what relax rate r to use.
 In general, for full coupling, r must be large enough to facilitate flow between layers yet small enough to contain information inside the layer communities.
 For neighborhood flow coupling, this heuristic does not apply, because interlayer links are established only between structurally similar regions of the network.
 At the same time, r still controls the amount of interlayer flow in the network.
-If r = 0, information cannot flow between layers, and if r = 1, important layer information may be diluted.
+If r=0, information cannot flow between layers, and if r=1, important layer information may be diluted.